Industry & Local 338 Welfare Fund

 How does Industry & Local 338 Welfare Fund spend its money?

 Industry & Local 338 Welfare Fund directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Industry & Local 338 Welfare Fund tax-deductible?